Zealously Defending Your Rights With Unique Insight And Strategies

 Start Your Defense Against Any Accusation Of Misconduct Today

 Do not wait to see how things go.
 Instead, take action to protect everything that is at stake.
 Start by scheduling a free initial consultation to understand your options and the process.
-Call our Fort Myers office: 239-347-9133, or reach out online.
+Call the Fort Myers office at 239-347-9133 or reach out online.
 Speak with a lawyer before you speak with anyone from the school.
-Attorney Steven Wetter has over 20 years of experience in criminal and Title IX defense matters.
+Steven has over 20 years of experience in criminal and Title IX defense matters.